 Company's major trade receivables are with credit worthy counterparties.
-Therefore, these trade receivables are considered high quality and accordingly no life time expected credit losses are receivables are not credit impaired as these are receivable from credit worthy counterparties.
+Therefore, these trade receivables are considered high quality and accordingly no life time expected credit The Company considers that trade receivables are not credit impaired as these are receivable from credit losses are recognised on such receivables based on simplified approach.